burnttoastdev/Practical-PvP/README.md

     * Server-wide chat announcement when someone dies to combat logging.
     * Timer on the hotbar showing how long until it's safe to log out.

+## How to Install

+1. Go to the [releases](link-to-releases-here) and choose which version you want (typically the latest).
+2. Decide if you want to download the pack as a pure data pack or packaged as a mod.
+3. Click the corresponding link on the chosen release.
+4. Download the chosen data pack (.zip file) or mod (.jar file) from Modrinth.
+5.  **For data packs:** Place the downloaded .zip file into the `datapacks` folder of your Minecraft world. **Remember to enable the data pack in your world settings.**
+6.  **For mods:** Place the downloaded .jar file into your `.minecraft/mods` folder.

 ## Customize Combat Time

 As an operator, you can customize the duration of the combat timer by running the following command: